rangle/schematics-angular/README.md

 structure that will scale for extremely large projects right from the get-go.

-The output of these schematics are based on many years of experience building large-scale projects in Angular, and have been used in applications that contain several hundred-thousand lines of code.
+The output of these schematics is based on many years of experience building large-scale projects in Angular, and have been used in applications that contain several hundred-thousand lines of code.
 Thus, the opinions and ideas behind these schematics have been battle-tested